 Identifying manual Bitcoin transactions

-What makes us believe these transactions are not automated?
-There are certain characteristics that suggest (but do not guarantee) these transactions were manually orchestrated:
+What makes us believe these transactions aren’t automated?
+There are certain characteristics that suggest (but do not guarantee) that these transactions were manually orchestrated:

-• Disconnected transactions; these transactions do not share any addresses with other transactions in the block they are in
+Disconnected transactions: these transactions do not share any addresses with other transactions in their block.

 Visualizing all transactions in a single block might seem uninteresting.
 After all, a block (mostly) contains transactions from a small time window, with no structure beyond that.